If you find vskill useful, give it a star on GitHub→

 # Scan a local skill

-npx vskill scan ./my-skill
+npx vskill@latest scan ./my-skill

 # Verbose output with pattern details

-npx vskill scan --verbose ./my-skill
+npx vskill@latest scan --verbose ./my-skill

 Pre-submission check